-Still, while I like polenta made from both milk and stock, water is my personal favorite.
+Still, while I like polenta made with either milk or stock, water is my personal favorite.
 First, because it creates a more neutral polenta that allows the corn flavor to shine through.

 I think about that lesson a lot with things like polenta.
-Sure, you can load it with milk (and then often finish it with butter and tons of cheese).
-It will taste good, but it'll also leave you feeling pretty gross afterwards.
-More often than not, I opt for water instead, which, when done right, still makes an incredibly creamy (but not as heavy) polenta.
+Sure, you can load it with milk (and then, often, finish it with butter and tons of cheese).
+It will taste good, but it'll also leave you feeling pretty gross afterward.
+More often than not, I opt for water instead, which, when the polenta is cooked right, still leads to incredibly creamy (but less heavy) results.

 Once you've picked up your polenta and decided on a liquid, the next question is what ratio to use.
-I've seen far too many recipes that mess this up, so here's what you need to know: Any recipe that uses less than 4 parts water to 1 part polenta by volume should be approached with extreme caution.
+I've seen far too many recipes that mess this up, so here's what you need to know: Any recipe that uses less than four parts water to one part polenta by volume should be approached with extreme caution.
 I have yet to see such a low ratio produce good results, unless it's with instant or quick polenta.
-Frankly, depending on the grind of the cornmeal, even a 4:1 ratio can be too low; I almost always use a ratio of 5 parts water to 1 part polenta by volume.
+Frankly, depending on the grind of the cornmeal, even a 4:1 ratio can be too low; I almost always use a ratio of five parts water to one part polenta by volume.

 The problem with using less liquid than that is that it almost invariably fails to fully hydrate the cornmeal: Your polenta may thicken faster and appear to be done sooner, but the little bits of dried corn will retain an unpleasant crunch.
 In essence, too little water makes polenta that's undercooked and gritty.